-In Nursery and Reception, Mathematics is one of the four specific areas of learning for children in EYFS and there is a daily lesson, lasting for at least 30 minutes, alongside opportunities for mathematical activities daily through continuous provision.
+Mathematics is one of the four specific areas of learning for children in Early Years.
+There is a planned class input, alongside opportunities for mathematical activities daily through continuous provision.

 In line with national recommendations, from Year 1 onwards, a daily mathematics lesson is planned and taught.
 The suggested timings of 45 minutes (KS1) and 1 hour (KS2) are used as a baseline, however there is flexibility within this if particular lessons require it.

-There are also opportunities for cross-curricular links, which will provide work in other areas of the curriculum to support and reinforce children's mathematical learning.
+KS2 classes have two additional 'Maths Skills' sessions where mental calculation and arithmetic are targeted.
+There are also opportunities for cross-curricular links, which will provide work in other areas of the curriculum to support and reinforce children's mathematical learning, as well as maths based morning tasks which focus children upon their learning as they enter school in the morning.